palantir/conjure-python/README.md

     Usage: conjure-python generate <input> <output> [...options]

-        --packageName         package name that will appear in setup.py --packageVersion      version number that will appear in setup.py --packageDescription  description that will appear in setup.py --packageUrl          url that will appear in setup.py --packageAuthor       author that will appear in setup.py --writeCondaRecipe    use this boolean option to generate a `conda_recipe/meta.yaml`
+        --packageName          package name that will appear in setup.py --packageVersion       version number that will appear in setup.py --packageDescription   description that will appear in setup.py --packageUrl           url that will appear in setup.py --packageAuthor        author that will appear in setup.py --writeCondaRecipe     use this boolean option to generate a `conda_recipe/meta.yaml` --minimumPythonVersion generated code must be usable on this python version (i.e. ASCII only source for python 2)

 ## Example generated objects